Sage Roasted Golden Beets and Carrots

 Directions

-3Add beets and carrots to a roasting pan and toss with the smashed garlic, sage, rosemary, olive oil, white wine vinegar and about 1/4 teaspoon of salt.
-Place into the oven and roast for about 30 minutes or until the beets and carrots become slightly golden and are tender.
+3Roast beets and carrots: Cut carrots to a similar size as the beets, and then add them along with the beets to the baking dish.
+Toss with smashed garlic, sage, rosemary, 2 tablespoons of olive oil, 1 ½ tablespoons of white wine vinegar, and 1/4 teaspoon of salt.
+Roast for 30 to 40 minutes or until the beets and carrots become slightly caramelized and tender.

 Adam and Joanne's Tips